rt-heroku/contract-analysis/docs/PAGE_BUILDER_UI_UPDATE.md

 3. **Reorder**: Drag layers up/down to change order (if enabled)
 4. **Visibility**: See component structure at a glance

-**Benefits of Bottom-Right Position:**
+**Benefits of Integrated Position:**
-- Doesn't interfere with component toolbox
+- Unified sidebar with Settings
-- More horizontal space for canvas
+- Settings scroll independently
 - Easy access while working
-- Settings panel remains on right
+- Resizable to fit your workflow
+- No floating panels

 ## Benefits Summary